TarekMineRoyal/Compiler/README.md

 **All major language features have been implemented and tested, including full subprogram support (procedures and functions with overloading) and built-in I/O.**

-**Known Issues:**
-* There is a known bug causing a "VM error: Illegal Operand" when accessing local arrays declared inside a procedure or function.
-All other features, including global arrays and local simple variables, are working correctly.

 ### Key Features of MiniPascal Supported

 The compiler currently supports the following MiniPascal language features: